-The Chick-fil-A and McDonald’s playgrounds are great for toddlers, as they are smaller and have activities for toddlers.
+The Chick-fil-A playgrounds are great for toddlers, as they are smaller and have activities for toddlers.
 Many McDonald’s playplaces have a tot area, too.
 They tend to be calmer during weekdays when the big kids are at school.
 Stop in for an ice cream cone, cup of coffee, or a full meal.

 Hit the Mall